nosarthur/qc101/algo.rst

 (in this case one also needs to repeat this protocol several times to be sure).

-Quantum Approximate Optimization Algorithm (QAOA)
+quantum Approximate Optimization Algorithm (QAOA)
 =================================================

-Quantum random walk
+quantum random walk
 ===================